Code-Institute-Submissions/Carmos-Cottages/Readme/README.md

 **Iconography**

 - Icons were used throughout the site to improve the efficiency of UX.
-******

 # Features - fazer depois

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

-### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
-*****
 ### Resources Left to implement
 - Implement online payment system.
 - Implement way of making online reservation of Cottages.